Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-Ruby-ShellCodeLoader/README.md

 #### OPSEC advices
 - Remove all existing comments in the script (loader template) before generating your obfuscated shellcode loader.
-- When possible use fileless delivery technique to enhance stealth and helps evade static antivirus detection.
+- When possible use fileless delivery technique to enhance stealth and evade static antivirus detection.

 #### LICENSE
   - GNU General Public License v3.0